ahmadaladdasi/Front-end-Developer-Interview-Questions-And-Answers/answers/css-questions.md

 #### Describe z-index and how stacking context is formed.

 The `z-index` property specifies the stack order of an element.
-An element with greater stack order is always in front of an element with a lower stack order..
+An element with greater stack order is always in front of an element with a lower stack order.

 Stacking context can be formed in several situations, but most famously, by a root element and positioned elements.
 In each stacking context, `z-index` will be calculated